-B. Your right to get information in a way that meets your needs
+B. Your right to get services and information in a way that meets your needs

-Each year you are in our plan, we must tell you about the plan's benefits and your rights in a way that you can understand.
+We must ensure that all services are provided to you in a culturally competent and accessible manner.
+Each year you are in our plan, we must also tell you about the plan's benefits and your rights in a way that you can understand.

 - To get information in a way that you can understand, call Member Services.
+Our plan has free interpreter services available to answer questions in different languages.

+- Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio at no cost to you.
+The materials are also available in Spanish and Somali and other languages upon request.

-Our plan has people who can answer questions in different languages. - You may get information about the providers in Aetna Better Health of Ohio's Health Plan by calling Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day 7 days a week.
-You can also see the Provider and Pharmacy Directory at AetnaBetterHealth.com/ohio for up-to-date information, or you can request a printed copy from Member Services for most of the items listed below.
-Member Services can give you the information about changes in our network, which include the providers': - Name, address, telephone numbers - Professional qualifications - Specialty - Medical school attended - Residency completion - Board certification status - Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
-The materials are available in Spanish and Somali. - If you wish to make a standing request to receive all materials in a language other than English or in an alternate format, you can call Aetna Better Health of Ohio Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week. - To change your standing request for materials, please call Aetna Better Health of Ohio Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week. - If you are having trouble getting information from our plan because of language problems or a disability and you want to file a complaint, call Medicare at 1-800-MEDICARE (1-800-633-4227).
+- You may get information about the providers in the Aetna Better Health of Ohio network by calling Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day 7 days a week.
+You can also refer to the Provider and Pharmacy Directory at AetnaBetterHealth.com/Ohio for up-to date information, or you can request a printed copy from Member Services for most of the items listed below.
+Member Services can give you the information about changes in our network, which include the providers':

+- · Name, address, telephone numbers

+- Professional qualifications

+- Specialty

+- Medical school attended

+- Residency completion

+- Board certification status

+- If you wish to make or change a standing request to receive all materials in a language other than English or in an alternate format, you can call Aetna Better Health of Ohio Member Services at 1-855-364-0974 (TTY: 711), 24 hours a day, 7 days a week.

+If you are having trouble getting information from our plan because of language problems or a disability and you want to file a complaint, call:

+- Medicare at 1-800-MEDICARE (1-800-633-4227).
 You can call 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.
-You can also contact the Ohio Medicaid Hotline at 1-800-324-8680, Monday through Friday from 7:00 am to 8:00 pm and Saturday from 8:00 am to 5:00 pm.
+TTY users should call 1-877-486-2048. - You can also contact the Ohio Medicaid Consumer Hotline at 1-800-324-8680, Monday through Friday from 7:00 AM to 8:00 PM and Saturday from 8:00 AM to 5:00 PM.
 TTY users should call 7-1-1.